Jericho Name Meaning: Origins and Significance

 Jericho in the Bible

 Jericho is a city that is mentioned multiple times in the Bible.
 It is believed to be one of the oldest inhabited cities in the world.
-Here are some of the ways Jericho is referenced in the Old and New Testaments.
+Here are some of the ways Jericho is referenced in the Old & New Testaments.

 Jericho in Old Testament Stories